 The Moro, also known as the Startle reflex, is familiar to all parents.
 It acts like an emotional alarm call to parents when their baby detects a sudden change in their internal and external world that upsets or unnerves them in some way.
 This reflex does not inhibit as such because as it matures it acts to support our vital fight and flight responses, critical to our ongoing survival.
 It does though need to settle and harmonise itself.

 The Moro Reflex has three branches: visual, tactile / movement and auditory.
-In the early months after birth an infant will react physically causing them to cry out if they detect a sudden change in their visual field, their body position or in what they hear.
-If the person caring for them meets their needs and concerns the CNS learns to trust that this will happen and the baby begins to quell and settle, to relax and ‘let go’.
-As this happens the baby uncurls their arms and legs and begins to explore their immediate world via their senses and the wealth of information and feedback this brings them.
+In the early months after birth an infant will react physically, causing them to cry out if they detect a sudden change in their visual field, their body position or in what they hear.
+If the person caring for them meets their needs and concerns the Central Nervous System (CNS) learns to trust that this will happen and the baby begins to quell and settle, to relax and ‘let go’.
+As this occurs the baby uncurls their arms and legs and begins to explore their immediate world via their senses and the wealth of information and feedback this brings them.
 This is typically seen in the first 3 months of life.

 Learning to perceive and receive sensory information from vision, hearing and body movements provides important sensory learning.
 These three channels feed sensory information into the central nervous system to stimulate and ‘awaken’ the brainstem and to provide direct stimulation to the newer parts of a baby’s brain.
 This forms the early stages of arousal, attention and preferred learning styles in children.